 In 1914, the year that Charlie Chaplan made his film début, relief pitchers accounted for a scant 5% of innings pitched.
 Starting pitchers used to be expected to pitch the whooooole game.
-Fast forward to today, and relievers are responsible for more than one third of all the pitchin’ duties.
+Fast forward to today, and relievers are responsible for more than one third of all pitchin’ duties.
 The rule of thumb in today’s game is that you expect your starting pitcher to go ~six innings (maybe even seven or eight, if you’re really lucky!).
 He is followed by a series of set-up men and then finally the mythical Closer.

-For a long time, the men who happened to pitch out the bullpen mostly only did so if 1) they weren’t deemed good enough to start by their managers or 2) someone was unexpectedly hurt/overly-tired and they had to jump in with no warning/preparation.
+For a long time, the men who happened to pitch out the bullpen mostly only did so if 1) they weren’t considered good enough to start by their managers or 2) someone was unexpectedly hurt/overly-tired and they had to jump in with no warning/preparation.
 This has become less and less true as bullpens have become increasingly specialized.
 This specialization has manifested itself in an increasing difference in statistics between starting pitchers and relief pitchers.
 A few of these stats are shown below:

 Biggest Oopsy #5 – click to watch